SueBee21/easy-readme/test/README.md

   ## Installation
-  THe following dependencies are required:
+  The following dependencies are required:

-inquirer, fs, anxios
+inquirer, fs, axios

   ## Usage

- genrate a readme dynamically
+ Generates a readme dynamically

   ## Credits